tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   ]
   ```

-* Access and manipulate nested dict objects in the same way as dictionaries.
+* Access and manipulate nested dictionary objects in the same way as dictionaries.

-    * To retrieve data from a list with nested dict objects, call the list with the index of the dict element that is desired.
+    * To retrieve data from a list with nested dictionary objects, call the list with the index of the dictionary element that is desired.
 This will return the entire dictionary.

-    * If a specific dict value is desired, call the list with the index of the dict element and the corresponding dict key.
+    * If a specific dictionary value is desired, call the list with the index of the dictionary element and the corresponding dictionaryWalk through the solution key.

   ```python
   # List of Dicts